usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 It is often useful to define the type of a parameter as one of a set of types.
 For these cases, it is possible to use a union structure.

-We can represent the input to this function:
+The input to this function:

 .. code-block:: python

    def stringify_or_zero(something: str | int | None) -> str:
       return str(something) if something is not None else "0"

-as
+can be represented as

 .. code-block:: json

    { "union": ["string", "integer", "null"] }

-A definition such as this represents a type that can be either a string, an integer, or ``None`` value.
+and this definition represents a type that can be either a string, an integer, or ``None`` value.

 Registered Type References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, Dioptra type structures support referencing other types, both builtin and user defined,
+Finally, Dioptra type structures support referencing other types, including both builtin and user defined types.
-and the validation checker will expand the structures to perform granular validation that the
+The validation checker will expand the structures and granularly validate that a parameter's declared input type matches the declared argument type.
-declared input to a parameter matches the declared type of what's being passed in.

-For example, we can represent the input to this function:
+For example, the input to this function:

 .. code-block:: python